TDToolbox/BTD-Docs/Unity Engine/Btd6/TowerModels.md

 # TowerModels
-Here is a complete list of the known Tower Models for Bloons TD6 v21.1.3307
+Here is a complete list of the known vanilla Tower Models for Bloons TD6 v21.1.3307

 | TowerModel                |
 |:-------------------------:|